 The latest screen version of JANE EYRE,‘s classic is a gorgeous, sweeping, passionate, visually striking film.

 He’s helped in no small part by two of cinemas brightest talents right now in Mia Wasikowska and Michael Fassbender, who deliver powerhouse performances as the two principles.
-Wasikowska is Jane, the seemingly timid governess who goes to work for the seemingly cold Mr. Rochester (Fassbender) and discovers the secret that made her employer into the man he is now.
+Wasikowska is Jane, the seemingly timid governess who goes to work for the seemingly cold Mr Rochester (Fassbender) and discovers the secret that made her employer into the man he is now.
 Their delicate but hugely emotional portrayals draw you in and leave you stirred and sometimes breathless.
-In smaller roles, the ever brilliant as a smitten suitor to Jane and the incomparable , add further weight to the drama with their quietly understated performances.

-The seemingly plain JANE EYRE at the heart of this version is a beautiful and accomplished creature who, like the movie itself, leaves many other literary adaptations in its wake.
+I was really blown away by this gorgeous, sweeping and passionate movie.
+The seemingly plain JANE EYRE at the heart of this version is a beautiful and accomplished creature who, like the film itself, leaves many other literary adaptations in its wake.
 See this.